sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs/README.md

 git clone https://github.com/sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs boards_sfe # Clone this repo into a directory called 'boards_sfe'

 # Assuming you have your ARMCC (arm-none-eabi-xxx) toolchain installed you can then build examples
+BOARD=redboard_artemis_atp        # or: edge, artemis_thing_plus, artemis_redboard_nano, artemis_redboard_atp etc...
+cd boards_sfe/common/examples/$YOUR_EXAMPLE/gcc
+make BOARD=$BOARD
+make BOARD=$BOARD clean
-YOUR_BOARD=redboard_artemis_atp       # choose the directory name of the board you want to use cd boards_sfe/common/examples/$YOUR_EXAMPLE/gcc make BOARD=$YOUR_BOARD make BOARD=$YOUR_BOARD clean make BOARD=$YOUR_BOARD bootload       # eqivalent to bootload_svl make BOARD=$YOUR_BOARD bootload_svl   # builds and bootloads with SparkFun Variable Loader - you must have this bootloader flashed onto your board make BOARD=$YOUR_BOARD bootload_asb   # builds and bootloads with Ambiq Secure Bootloader - should work with most all boards.
-If not try changing the baud rate
+make BOARD=$BOARD bootload       # eqivalent to bootload_svl
+make BOARD=$BOARD bootload_svl   # builds and bootloads with SparkFun Variable Loader - you must have this bootloader flashed onto your board make BOARD=$BOARD bootload_asb   # builds and bootloads with Ambiq Secure Bootloader - should work with all boards.
+If not try changing the baud rate or manually setting the board into bootload mode
 ```

 Advanced Usage